sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 - Defining a Target Architecture Vision for legacy transitioning environments.
 This to provide direction and set reasonable expectations for DevOps teams working on non-cloud environments.
-This Target Architecture vision is meant to provide with reference architectures and baked-in requirements in the scope of IT-enabled Projects that touch mainframe programs. e.g., an integration layer to expose certain functions and data via publicly available APIs that other IT solutions can consume (i.e., the “strangler pattern” that you may have heard about).
+This Target Architecture vision is meant to provide with reference architectures and baked-in requirements in the scope of IT-enabled Projects that touch mainframe programs. e.g., an integration layer to expose certain functions and data via publicly available APIs that other IT solutions can consume (i.e., the “[strangler pattern](https://dzone.com/articles/monolith-to-microservices-using-the-strangler-patt)” that you may have heard about).
-- Identify a pilot project during the implementation of the strategy to see its feasibility.
+- Identify a pilot project during the implementation of the strategy to test its feasibility.

 ### 2.8.
 Legislative level and mandated deadlines